 The mountains of Garhwal come with dramatic formations and diverse geographic regions.
 Streams of crystal-clear rivers formed by the melting of glaciers, lush green meadows, hamlets, pine forests and rugged terrain form the varied topography of this region.
 But it is perhaps the mythological aspect of the Har Ki Dun trek that makes this onerous journey more special.
 It would be a heavenly experience to trek along the Valley of Gods, and follow the track once beaten by Pandavas on their way to the heavens.
 So how closer you come to heavens is quite impossible to say, but the panorama of the gorgeous settings amid the snow-clad peaks would be no less than a divine experience.

 Har ki Dun exists as one of the most spiritual and ancient treks of all time.
 Being the most beautiful valley in the Garhwal region, this trek attracts a large number of tourists every year.
-It is agreed to be one of the top listed favourable summer treks for the trekkers and takes you through some of the most beautiful scenic views.
+It is agreed to be one of the top listed favourable summer treks for the trekkers that takes you through some of the most beautiful scenic views.
 You would find meadows covered in green patches with orchids, rhododendrons and dense jungle all around you during the trek.
 Har ki Dun is nested at a height of 11,675ft and still is granted as an Easy trek for the trekkers with little or no experience at all.